 Tesla Motors has launched a comprehensive strategy to recycle its industry-leading battery packs throughout Europe.

-After that, Umicore will transform the cobalt into high grade lithium cobalt oxide, which can be resold to battery manufacturers.
-One of the few byproducts of their environmentally-friendly approach is a clean inertized slag containing calcium oxides and lithium.
+In addition, there is a byproduct of this.
+They call their environmentally-friendly approach is a clean inertized slag.
+That’s containing calcium oxides and lithium.
 The slag goes into the production of special grades concretes.